Myndex/apca-introduction/analysis.md

 ```
 In the first section, the distance between levels in non-linearized, removing the perceptual uniformity.

 Then in the comparisons to WCAG 2, the relationship is completely broken and not at all aligned as it should be.
-You don't need to be a math major to see that the delinearization being done here incorrectly skews any comparative result.
+You don't need to be a math major to see that the de-linearization being done here incorrectly skews any comparative result.

 If we try and scale that, using a factor of about 2.47, to try and align WCAG 2 with APCA, we get: